pbeltram/Enclustra/fpga/xu8_fmcomms3/README.md

 ```

 **RESETB**
 RESETB signal is pulled up on AD-FMCOMMS3-EBZ board.
-No HW reset of AD9361 chip is possible.
+No way to solve this easely, so no HW reset of AD9361 chip is possible.
 ![RESETB](./hw_patch_pictures/RESETB.png)

 **CTRL_I_N2 and CTRL_IN3**